fswap/chat-app/README.md

 # chat-app
-It is chat app which can be used to chat in a group
+This is a basic Chat Application Tool which is used to have an interactive group chat among colleagues/ friends and college officials.
+It is being implemented using Socket.io

+## Steps:
-open in terminal.
+Open in Terminal.
-Go in server folder
+Go in Server Folder
-write 'node sever' in terminal to run the app
+Write 'node sever' in terminal to run the app